openstack-archive/group-based-policy-specs/specs/kilo/gbp-service-chain-driver-refactor.rst

    on their profile;

 4.1.
 The plumbing info of all the scheduled nodes will be used by the
      NCP for traffic stitching/steering.
-This will be a pluggable module.
+This will be a pluggable module (NodePlumber).

 5. Define Service Configuration and Management driver interface;